-How do I assist a functional-access student evacuate class?
-If you have questions about special assistance, contact Clemson University Student Accessibility Services at clemson.edu/academics/studentaccess or by telephone at 864-656-6848 and fax at 864-656-6849.
-Ask students to self-identify in confidence if they will require special assistance during an emergency.
-Communicate the type of emergency to the individual.
-Depending on the type of disability:
+How to Assist a Functional-Access Student Evacuate - If you have questions about special assistance, contact Clemson University Student Accessibility Services at clemson.edu/academics/studentaccess, office: 864-656-6848 or fax: 864-656-6849.

-- Auditory: Communicate with the hearing impaired by writing a note, hand gestures or by using another method to convey the message. - Visual: Describe the nature of the situation and offer to act as a "sighted guide" by offering your elbow and escorting them to a safe location.
-Determining a "buddy" before an emergency occurs can be a good start. - Mobility: If a person cannot safely leave the building, a buddy can accompany the individual to a stairwell without blocking the evacuation path.
-The individual with a disability should call 911 to provide his or her location while the buddy notifies onsite emergency personnel of the situation. - You should attempt a rescue evacuation of an individual with a disability as a last resort and only if you have had rescue training.
-If the other evacuation options are not available or are unsafe (and danger is not immediate), the individual with a disability can remain in a room with an exterior window and a telephone or cellphone.
-Notify 911 and the Building Security Coordinator (BSC) if functional access students remain in the building if it has been evacuated. - Stay Informed!
-Use these outlets to stay up-to-date on what to do before, during and after an emergency. - Clemson University Office of Emergency Preparedness: clemson.edu/cusafety - Clemson University Police Department: clemson.edu/cusafety/cupd - CU Alerts: clemson.edu/cusafety/index.html - Follow Ready.gov on Twitter: @ReadydotGov - National Weather Service: weather.gov - Follow NWS on Twitter: @usNWSgov
+- · Ask students to self-identify in confidence if they will require special assistance during an emergency. - · Communicate the type of emergency to the individual.
+Depending on the type of disability: - Auditory: Communicate with the hearing impaired by writing a note, hand gestures or by using another method to convey the message. - Visual: Describe the nature of the situation and offer to act as a "sighted guide" by offering your elbow and escorting them to a safe location.
+Determining a "buddy" before an emergency occurs can be a good start. - Mobility: If a person cannot safely leave the building, a "buddy" can accompany the individual to a stairwell without blocking the evacuation path.
+The individual with a disability should call 911 to provide his or her location while the buddy notifies onsite emergency personnel of the situation.

+You should attempt a rescue evacuation of an individual with a disability as a last resort and only if you have had rescue training.
+If the other evacuation options are not available or are unsafe (and danger is not immediate), the individual with a disability can remain in a room with an exterior window and a telephone/cellphone.
+Notify 911 and the Building Security Coordinator (BSC) if functional access students remain in the building if it has been evacuated.

+- Stay Informed!
+Use these outlets to stay up-to-date on what to do before, during and after an emergency: - Clemson University Office of Emergency Preparedness: clemson.edu/cusafety - Clemson University Police Department: clemson.edu/cusafety/cupd - CU Alerts: clemson.edu/cusafety/index.html - Ready.gov: ready.gov, twitter.com/ReadydotGov - National Weather Service: weather.gov, twitter.com/usNWSgov